iulia-lupascu/CNN-MelSpectogram/README.md

 Audio Preprocessing: Implemented feature extraction and normalization techniques to prepare speech data for model input.

-Model Architecture: Explored multiple architectures including CNNs, RNNs, and hybrid models to capture temporal and spectral patterns in speech.
+Model Architecture: Explored multiple architectures such as CNNs to capture temporal and spectral patterns in speech.

 Evaluation: Model tested on a blind test set and compared against a provided baseline for leaderboard scoring.